-* In the first half of the movie, during a huge argument, Elinor throws Merida's treasured bow into the fire.
+* In what is often cited as the best part of the whole movie, during a huge argument, Elinor throws Merida's treasured bow into the fire.
 That's what finally drives Merida away.
-Then, ''after Merida's already gone,'' Elinor suddenly turns and sees the bow in the fireplace...and frantically tries to dig it out but it's too late, the bow's already too burnt. [[TearsOfRemorse Elinor collapses on the floor in tears]] [[MyGodWhatHaveIDone upon realizing what her anger has cost.]]
+Then, ''after Merida's already gone,'' Elinor suddenly turns and sees the bow in the fireplace...and frantically tries to dig it out but it's too late, the bow's already too burnt. [[TearsOfRemorse Elinor starts crying hysterically]] [[MyGodWhatHaveIDone because she feels so guilty.]]

 ** The argument itself was pretty heartbreaking.
 Merida and Elinor tried to work things out with each other and to get one another to see from their point of view, but they're both too stubborn to see the other's side.
 There's so much negativity stewing between them that all that's left of their once happy relationship is them screaming each other down and running off.

 ** During the fight Merida screams, "I would rather ''die'' than be like you." to her mother.
 Words said thoughtlessly in anger?
 Yes.
 Teenage emotions coupled with the adolescent propensity to say cruel or harsh things melodramatically?
 Yes.
 It doesn't make the expression on Elinor's face any less wrenching.

 * [[spoiler:Merida tearfully apologizes to her mother after she doesn't immediately turn human after the second sunrise.
 Becomes heartwarming when she actually does.]]